malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerRefresh

-Sent to Defenders when a poke has been triggered using the parameter `?notify=true`.
-This is used to notify a Defender of an external change on the processing unit that must be processed.
+Sent to enforcers when a poke has been triggered using the parameter `?notify=true`.
+This is used to notify an enforcer of an external change on the processing unit that must be processed.

 #### Example